-At the most deranged moments in the delirium sequences, we hear strident waves on a zither harp, an almost ancient sounding instrument of Asian origins with it’s deconstructed flashes of metallic tonality.
-Mort Stevens score also offers at the segment changes, an Afro-Carribean-Brazilian Jazz theme that was big in the 60s Go-Go clubs, and Thriller frequently used as a reoccurring motif in other episodes.
-Particularly the crime drama based plots.
+At the most deranged moments in the delirium sequences, we hear strident waves on a zither harp, an almost ancient-sounding instrument of Asian origins with its deconstructed flashes of metallic tonality.
+Mort Stevens’s score also offers at the segment changes, an Afro-Carribean-Brazilian Jazz theme that was big in the 60s Go-Go clubs, and Thrillers frequently used as a reoccurring motif in other episodes.
+Particularly the crime drama-based plots.

-KATHLEEN CROWLEY LOOKS THE PART OF ALFRED HITCHOCK’S ICONIC BLONDE
+KATHLEEN CROWLEY LOOKS THE PART OF ALFRED HITCHCOCK’S ICONIC BLONDE

 Cordell says “Specific gravity 3.62 it looks good if it remains stable we might have something.”
 He’s experimenting with gases.
 Dr Cordell is a chemist working on his experiment, a scientist at the University trying desperately to find an antidote to combat nerve gas.
 Cordell works directly under Robert Ellenstein as Dr Brauner, who are apparently both contracted by Washington for this purpose.